JEC1100/CV/README.md

 Genuine empathy—the ability to be the person you talk to, the user whose problem you solve— is vital in making any connection real.
 - **Organised**:
 Organised is a state - rather than an empty to-do list - which keeps me primed to give my all to the most pressing task when the winds change.
+- **Curious**:
+My curiosity manifests as a willingness to try different approaches to solve programming problems or come at an idea.
+A solution often springs out of the leftfield from the number of different paths one is willing to explore.